Kentico/xperience-by-kentico-algolia/README.md

 InstantSearch.js is a vanilla javascript library developed by Algolia which utilizes highly-customizable widgets to easily develop a search interface with nearly no coding.
 In this example, we will use InstantSearch.js in the Dancing Goat sample site with very few changes, using the search model sample code [here](#determining-the-pages-to-index).

-1. Create a new empty Controller to display the search (e.g. __InstantsearchController__), and ensure it has a proper route in `Startup.cs`:
+1. Create a new empty Controller to display the search (e.g. __InstantsearchController__), and ensure it has a proper route in `Program.cs`:

 ```cs
 endpoints.MapControllerRoute(